harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 All the subjects had a positive GH secretory response to the combined administration with no differences observed between men and women.
 However the group comprising the very old had the highest level of GH release followed by the group comprising the aged subjects with the "less than 40 yr group" experiencing a substantial rise but not as high as the other two groups.

-The study concluded that the lack of side-effects &amp;amp; safety of the protocol and the discovered lack of age-related decline in the "GHRH-GHRP-6-mediated GH release opens the possibility of using it as a therapeutical tool to revert some deleterious manifestations of aging in man."
+The study concluded that the lack of side-effects & safety of the protocol and the discovered lack of age-related decline in the "GHRH-GHRP-6-mediated GH release opens the possibility of using it as a therapeutical tool to revert some deleterious manifestations of aging in man."

  ![](%%secretagogues-6%%)